-Servicing - means the furnishing of: electric current or energy, gas, or other illuminating agent for any
+Servicing - means the furnishing of: electric current or energy, gas, or other illuminating agent for any public lighting facilities or for the lighting or operation of any other improvements:

 - Water for the irrigation of any landscaping, the operation of any fountains, or the maintenance of any other improvements. - Security services for the completed project.